Utshaw/Linux-Command-Line/README.md

 #### cat
 reads from standard input and writes into standaed output

+standard output redirection:

 `cat 1> output.txt` # redirects standard output; cleans the taget file and writes into it

 `cat > output.txt` # redirects standard output; cleans the taget file and writes into it

 `cat >> output.txt` # redirects standard output; appends into the target file

+standard input redirection:

+`cat 0< input.txt` # redirects standard input; reads from the input.txt and loads them into cat program

+`cat < input.txt` # redirects standard input; reads from the input.txt and loads them into cat program

+`cat 0< input.txt` 1> output.txt # redirects standard input; reads from the input.txt and pipes them into output.txt